-- arise from existing relationships; and - are quantifiable (the originator confirms the quantum of the future receivables).
+- · arise from existing relationships; and - are quantifiable (the originator confirms the quantum of the future receivables).

-For the purpose of assigning future receivables, the originator assigns to the SPV certain rights over future assets, equivalent to an amount exceeding the debt service due (over-collateralisation).
-The originator will then confirm that the future receivables generated during each collection period will be sufficient to cover the agreed debt service.
-For each interest period, it will transfer to the buyer an amount equivalent to 100 per cent of the debt service in respect of the interest period.
-Furthermore, if the originator is unable to originate sufficient future receivables to meet its obligations for a given interest period, it will pay to the buyer an amount equal to the shortfall of future receivables, to ensure all the relevant debt service.
+For the purpose of assigning future receivables, the originator or assignor assigns to the SPV certain rights over future assets, equivalent to an amount exceeding the debt service due (over-collateralisation).

+The originator or assignor of the receivables will then confirm that the future receivables generated during each collection period will be sufficient to cover the agreed debt service.
+For each interest period, the originator or assignor will transfer to the buyer an amount equivalent to 100 per cent of the debt service in respect of the interest period.
+Furthermore, if the originator or assignor is unable to originate sufficient future receivables to meet their obligations for a given interest period, they will pay to the buyer an amount equal to the shortfall of future receivables, to ensure all the relevant debt service.